-The firm was given guidance on what it needed to do to become compliant and immediately took steps to rectify the issues and bring itself into compliance with the MLRs 2017.
+These concerns led to a referral to the SRA's AML investigation team.
+The firm was provided with guidance and promptly took steps to rectify the issues and bring itself into compliance with the MLRs 2017.

-It was found that:
+It was found that the firm:

-- 1. In six files reviewed, the firm failed to maintain records of its risk assessment under Regulation 28 of the MLRs 2017.
-Therefore the firm was unable to demonstrate that the extent of the measures it had taken to satisfy the requirements of Regulation 28 were appropriate, as required by Regulation 28(16) of the MLRs 2017. - 2.
-Between 26 June 2017 and 7 May 2024, the firm failed to establish and maintain fully compliant policies, controls and procedures (PCPs) to mitigate and effectively manage the risks of money laundering and terrorist financing, identified in any risk assessment, pursuant to Regulation 19(1)(a) of the MLRs 2017, and regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017. - 3.
-In respect of 1 and 2 above, to the extent that the conduct took place up to 24 November 2019, the firm breached outcomes 7.2 and 7.5 of the SRA Code of Conduct 2011 and Principles 6 and 8 of the SRA Principles 2011, and to the extent that the conduct took place from 25 November 2019 onwards, the firm breached Principle 2 of the SRA Principles 2019 and Paragraphs 2.1(a) and 3.1 of the SRA Code of Conduct for Firms 2019.
+- Between March 2018 and March 2024 failed to establish and maintain PCPs to mitigate and manage effectively the risks of money laundering and terrorist financing, identified in any risk assessment, pursuant to Regulation 19(1)(a) of MLRs 2017. - In the six live files reviewed, failed to sufficiently assess the level of risk, as required by Regulation 28(12) and Regulation 28(13) of the MLRs 2017.

+In doing so, to the extent that the conduct took place between 1 March 2018 and 24 November 2019, the firm breached outcomes 7.2 and 7.5 of the SRA Code of Conduct 2011 and Principles 6 and 8 of the SRA Principles 2011, and to the extent that the conduct took place from 25 November 2019 onwards, the firm breached Principle 2 of the SRA Principles 2019 and Paragraphs 2.1(a) and 3.1 of the SRA Code of Conduct for Firms 2019.